lowRISC/qemu/docs/opentitan/spi_device.md

 Note that SPI device support bit reversing for both TX and RX, the bit configuration in the SPI device header is only used for debugging (tracking configuration mismatch between the host and the device).
-Polarity and Phase are not emulated however SPI stream is explitly corrupted (bit inversion) if CPOL/CPHA do not match between host and device.
+Polarity and Phase are not emulated however SPI stream is explicitly corrupted (bit inversion) if CPOL/CPHA do not match between host and device.